By Hilde Thunem (email@example.com)

 The shirt dates from the 11th century.
 It has a clear waist seam on both the front and back panels and split sides below the waist.
 The upper body of the shirt was two layers thick; the front and back chest panels were "quilted" together with running stitches.
 Colour analysis showed that the linen was not dyed originally.

 The Skjoldehamn tunic was found in a bog on Andøya, Norway.
-Originally it was believed to be from the medieval period, but the date of origin has been changes several times based on increasingly better techniques, and the latest carbon dating (from 2009) places it at 1050-1090.
+Originally it was believed to be from the medieval period.
+However, recent carbon dating places it at 1050-1090 (with an alternative date at 1150-1210).

 Even if the find should turn out to show Sami fashion instead of